Opel to launch budget family car in Europe by 2015

-FRANKFURT General Motors (GM.N) will launch a budget family car under the Vauxhall and Opel brands next year in a bid to woo customers of the company's Chevrolet brand, which is set to be discontinued in Europe at the end of 2015.
+FRANKFURT, Sept 11 General Motors will launch a budget family car under the Vauxhall and Opel brands next year in a bid to woo customers of the company's Chevrolet brand, which is set to be discontinued in Europe at the end of 2015.

 Because the Chevy brand failed to make headway in Europe, General Motors focused its resources on expanding its European brands instead.